rundav5/CP255_final_project/README.md

-## Did Government Restrictions Contained COVID-19 in Colombia?
+# Did Government Restrictions Contained COVID-19 in Colombia?
+**Rafael Unda** \
+UC Berkeley | College of Environemntal Design | Department of City and Regional Planning \
+CYPLAN 255: Urban Informatics and Visualization \
+Final Project \
+Spring 2022

 You can use the [editor on GitHub](https://github.com/rundav5/CP255_final_project/edit/main/README.md) to maintain and preview the content for your website in Markdown files.